basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 ## Client on IOS and Android
 I have done this on iphone (IOS 17.3) and Android (13).
-* install the wireguard app
+* Install the Wireguard app
-* on openwrt
+* On OpenWRT
   * goto luci-interfaces-wireguard and select tab 'peers'.
   * click on 'add peer' and fill in
     * name;
     * click 'generate new key pair',
-    * for Allowed IPs fill in '10.0.0.2/32'; this is the IP address of the client; **do not fill in here the IP-range of the subnet that you want to be able to reach from remote location; this address range need only be filled in on the client config (see below)**
+    * for Allowed IPs fill in '10.0.0.2/32'; this is the IP address of the client; **do not fill in here the IP-range of the subnet that you want to be able to reach from remote location; this address range needs only be filled in on the client config (see below)**
     * Route Allowed IPs: yes.
-    * endpoint host: the url of your home, or the **external** IP address of your ISP router (if not known, google 'find my ip address'
+    * endpoint host: the url of your home, or the **external** IP address of your ISP router (if not known, google 'what is my ip address'
     * endpoint port: 51820
-    * keepalive: 25
+    * keepalive: 25 (not necessary)
     * now it should be possible to click on 'generate configuration' QR-code
-* on client
+* On client
   * add new tunnel by clicking on '+' sign, and scan the QR code
   * edit the new tunnel to check the settings
     * set DNS to 9.9.9.9
     * set AllowedIPs to 192.168.1.0/24 #the address range of the subnet that should be reachable via wg.
 If you want all traffic to be routed via wg, the fill in `0.0.0.0/0`  for IPv4.
-    * set endpoint to `<your public ip address>:51820`
+    * set endpoint to `<your public ip address, or name>:51820`

 If you want to add more peers, then each peer must have a unique IP-address; So the next peer could have address `10.0.0.03/32`.
-After you added a new client following the above procedure, and assigning a unique IP-address, you have to restart the network `/etc/init.d/network restart`, then activate the connection at the client, and check on openwrt via `wg` whether you see the newly added client.
+After you added a new client following the above procedure, and assigning a unique IP-address, you **have to restart the network** `/etc/init.d/network restart`, then activate the connection at the client, and check on openwrt via `wg` whether you see the newly added client.

 **NB: you MUST restart the network (for instructions see above) after adding a new peer (client), otherwise the peer will not get a handshake!**